No Products in the Cart

 With my childhood background, sports for me turned out to be more than just a fun activity.
 I had been battling bulimia for years, and when I started sports I just added a different compensating behaviour.
 I never realized that my passion for my sports was wrapped up in my desire to run from my past.

-In 2019, I was diagnosed with PTSD.
+A couple years ago, I was diagnosed with PTSD.
 Through that diagnosis, I learned that my sport behaviour is a coping mechanism.
 Even as my sports saved my life, they put me in very dangerous situations.
 I lived on the edge and felt like I had nothing to lose.
 I was self-destructive and oblivious to that fact.
 I needed help to see that I was worth so much more than the punitive parent voice in my head made me believe.
 I realized that I love my sport, and I would need to do it safely so that I could do it for many, many more years.

 Each of us is drawn to our sports for a different reason, but there’s an underlying thread that connects us all, and that is the fact that our sports help us, to cope, to find joy, to live life to the fullest.
 And beneath it all, there are many of us struggling with mental health.
 I believe strongly that we should talk about that more openly.
 It’s OK to not be OK and it’s OK to ask help.